davosian/swissweather/README.md

 `client_id`: the username you received from registering as developer from the link above

-`client_password`: the matching password you received from registering as developer from the link above
+`client_secret`: the matching password you received from registering as developer from the link above

 `latitude`: the first part of the coordinates from the location in Switzerland you want to know the forecast in `WGS 84` notation.